- Dr Hope Johnson

 ILGG, IPIL, Food Law, Agricultural Law, Food Regulation, Food Standards, Environmental law, Food technology regulation

-While her doctorate focused on agricultural law, recent projects have focused more on how regulation is and should influence food consumption patterns, as well as how agricultural research and development is and should be designed.
-Hope is available to discuss research, postgraduate supervision and broader food-related issues.
+Hope currently teaches units on law and policy analysis and international human rights law.
+She is available to discuss research, postgraduate supervision and broader food-related issues.
 Her areas of interest include: domestic and international agricultural law, agricultural research and development, food safety and nutrition regulation, human right to food, trade and investment law and interventions for sustainable food systems.

 - LLB440: Environmental law and sustainability